Posted 30 May 2012

 Water is a precious resource.
-Water is essential for sustaining life for humans, animals, plants and the environment: for which we are dependant for our own survival.
+Water is essential for sustaining life for humans, animals, plants and the environment: for which we are dependent for our own survival.

 Whilst it is important to maintain the health of our waterways, we also need to be mindful that the Murray-Darling Basin provides 40% of our food.
 As population grows, both here and overseas: the demand for food and water will only increase.